dyedurham/PockyBot.NET/README.md

 - `@PockyBot ping` — verify that the bot is alive.
 - `@PockyBot peg @Person <reason>` — give someone a peg.
 - `@PockyBot status` — get the list of pegs you have given.
+- `@PockyBot finish` — get the results of the cycle.

 #### Direct Message Commands